what I mean by "the gap between science and self-help."

 Okay, now leap with me across that metaphorical "gap" I mentioned, to the self-help and life-coaching industries.

 Recently rebranded as "personal growth," a diverse mix of writers, motivational speakers and social media influencers are responding to our epic appetite for practical advice (on productivity, happiness, relationships, mental health, finances...) all in the name of helping people.
-Their advice is comforting in its "how-to" simplicity; their resources are often practical and accessible.
+Our advice is comforting in its "how-to" simplicity; our resources are often practical and accessible.

-Unfortunately, their work is also often un-researched, capitalistic, and dangerously oversimplified.
+Unfortunately, our work is also often un-researched, capitalistic, and dangerously oversimplified.

 The personal growth and life coaching industries are notorious for being a wild-west of unchecked advice, built around the cult-of-celebrity—where charismatic people get away with hawking their formulas for happiness, selling us their "superfoods," and offering us one size fits all, vaguely spiritual, science-phobic, brain-tangling, well-meaning, and yummy lies.